 Large enterprises that still operate legacy Cumulus environments.

-Comparison Table: Daminion vs Portfolio vs Cumulus
+Comparison Table: Daminion vs Extensis Portfolio vs Cumulus

 Real-World Use Cases: How On-Prem DAM Works in Practice (with Daminion)

-West Gippsland CMA (Australia) — Local Servers + Spatial Tools
+1. West Gippsland CMA (Australia) — Local Servers + Spatial Tools

 Thousands of geo-referenced photos scattered across local servers caused long delays in environmental reporting.
 With Daminion On-Premise, the media archive became centralized and connected to their spatial reporting tool — searches now take minutes instead of hours.

-Cate Reilly, Lead – Business and Systems Analyst Global Greengrants Fund — Overgrown Local Server Became Unmanageable
+2. Global Greengrants Fund — Overgrown Local Server Became Unmanageable

 A single crowded local server made it nearly impossible for the communications team to find the right images for campaigns.
 After moving to Daminion On-Premise, the archive became structured, searchable, and fully under their control.

-Hedrick Brothers Construction (USA) — Scattered Folders on a File Server
+3. Hedrick Brothers Construction (USA) — Scattered Folders on a File Server

 Years of project photos were spread across dozens of folders, slowing down presentations and marketing work.
 Daminion On-Premise created a centralized media library with meaningful tags and instant search.

-David Wilson, IT Director Have similar
+Have similar

-Challendges with
+Challenges with

 search or structure?